Trevor Davis: Professional career

+Pre-draft

 Davis earned an invite to participate in the NFL Scouting Combine, although prior to the combine he was not considered to be on the minds of many NFL analysts.

 Davis ranked in the top four out of all wide receivers at the 2016 NFL Scouting Combine in the 40-yard dash and vertical jump.

 Green Bay Packers

-Davis was selected in the fifth round (163rd overall) by the Green Bay Packers in the 2016 NFL Draft.
+Davis was selected in the fifth round (163rd overall) by the Green Bay Packers in the 2016 NFL draft.
 When asked about his speed the Packers director of football operations Eliot Wolf said, "That was one of the main attractions, definitely."
 On May 6, 2016, he signed a contract with the Packers.
 In Week 8 against the Atlanta Falcons, Davis caught his first professional pass on a six-yard pass from quarterback Aaron Rodgers.
 Later that game, he caught his first career touchdown on a nine-yard pass from Rodgers.
 He finished the game with three receptions for 24 yards, his total for the whole season.

-On September 17, 2017, in a 34–23 loss to the Atlanta Falcons in Week 2, Davis had a nine-yard reception, his first since Week 8 in 2016.
+On September 17, 2017, in a 34–23 loss to the Falcons in Week 2, Davis had a nine-yard reception, his first since Week 8 in 2016.
 In Week 14, Davis had five returns for 138 yards, including a 65-yard punt return which set up the game-tying score to force overtime against the Browns, in which the Packers won 27–21.
 This performance earned him NFC Special Teams Player of the Week.

 On September 11, 2018, Davis was placed on injured reserve with a hamstring injury.
 On November 7, 2018, the Packers designated Davis to return from injured reserve.
-He was officially activated on November 15, 2018 prior to the team's Week 11 game.
-He was placed back on injured reserve on December 1, 2018 after suffering another hamstring injury in Week 12.
+He was officially activated on November 15, 2018, prior to the team's Week 11 game.
+He was placed back on injured reserve on December 1, 2018, after suffering another hamstring injury in Week 12.